saket/telephoto/docs/zoomableimage/custom-image-loaders.md

 # Custom image loaders

 In its essence, `ZoomableImage` is simply an abstraction over an image loading library.
-If your preferred library isn't supported by `telephoto` out of the box, you can create your own by extending `ZoomableImageSource`.
+If your preferred library isn't supported by `telephoto` out of the box, you can create your own by implementing `ZoomableImageSource`.

 ```kotlin
 @Composable